 “It basically replicated what college would be like,” Durmus said.
 “You have the diversity of people globally.
 You have the diversity of grades.
 You don't know if the person here is a senior or a first year, and the dorm life as well.”

-Focused on fostering natural diversity, Duncan says the program does not look for a specific type of student, but rather the attitude they bring.
+Focused on fostering diversity, Duncan says the program does not look for a specific type of student, but rather the attitude they bring.

 “What we need are people who are going to be all in, who are going to ask questions when given the opportunity, who are going to give all their creativity to the projects they're in,” Duncan said.
-“So this sort of person who wants to just sort of hang back, not make a comment, just sort of passively receive the experience is not going to be the person who's going to thrive.”
+“So the sort of person who wants to just sort of hang back, not make a comment, just sort of passively receive the experience is not going to be the person who's going to thrive.”